Bülent Ecevit: Legacy

-Ecevit holds a unique legacy in Turkey's political history for being its only socialist prime minister.
-There has also been no Kemalist prime ministers since him.
+Ecevit holds a unique legacy in Turkey's political history for being its only left-wing prime minister.
+There has also been no Kemalist prime ministers since his last government.
+He was also the last prime minister from the CHP.
 His chairmanship resulted in the highest shares of votes CHP and any other left-wing party have ever gained in Turkish history.
 He was the last leader of Turkey before the AKP came into power at his expense in 2002, which has governed Turkey since.
-He was also the last democratically elected CHP prime minister.
 Ecevit's DSP-MHP-ANAP government was the longest lasting coalition government in Turkish history.

 Kartal Bülent Ecevit Cultural Center was put into service in 2005.
 In 2012 the name of Zonguldak Karaelmas University was changed to “Zonguldak Bülent Ecevit University."
 A wax sculpture of him is on display at the Tayfun Talipoğlu Typewriter Museum, which was opened in Odunpazarı, Eskişehir in May 2016.
 In 2021, a park in İzmir's Güzelbahçe district was named after him and his statue was erected.

 Vurgun Adalayı portrayed Bülent Ecevit in the TV series Once Upon a Time in Cyprus.

+Ahmet Çakmak, who threw a cash register at Ecevit in 2001 out of frustration from the economic crisis said the following twenty years later: “Ecevit understood the state of the citizen.
+After the incident, he talked to me many times and sought a solution.
+If we did something like this now, we would be [called] terrorists.
+I miss Ecevit, I visited his grave at least 20 times."

+In the lead up to the 2023 general elections, DSP chairman Önder Aksakal came out in support Recep Tayyip Erdoğan's presidential candidacy and was elected from the AKP's lists in the 2023 general elections.
+The Rahşan-Bülent Ecevit Science Culture and Art Foundation stated that [today's] DSP has no connection with Ecevit's principles that "they should not pollute the names of Ecevit for their own interests."